-- Cash and cash equivalents are classified as loans and receivable, which are measured at amortized cost using the effective interest method. - Trade receivables, advances to employees and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Short-term investments are classified as restricted investments and are measured at fair value. - Trade and other payables, finance lease liability and loans payable are classified as other financial liabilities and are measured at amortized cost using the effective interest method.

-(I) Stock-based compensation:
+- Cash and cash equivalents, and restricted investments are classified as loans and receivable, which as measured at amortized cost using the effective interest method. - Trade receivables, advances to employees and refundable deposits are classified as loans and receivables and are measured at amortized cost using the effective interest method. - Trade and other payables, finance lease liability and loans payable are classified as other financial liabilities and are measured at amortized cost using the effective interest method. - (I) Stock-based compensation: